 You should not make copies of, or resell or transfer copyrighted publications, including software, manuals, articles, books, and databases being used in the Company, that were created by another entity and licensed to the Company, unless you are authorized to do so under the applicable license agreement.
 In no event should you load or use, on any Company computer, any software, third party content or database without receiving the prior written permission of the Information Systems Department to do so.
 You must refrain from transferring any data or information to any Company computer other than for Company use.
 You may use a handheld computing device or mobile phone in connection with your work for the Company, but must not use such device or phone to access, load or transfer content, software or data in violation of any applicable law or regulation or without the permission of the owner of such content, software or data.
 If you should have any question as to what is permitted in this regard, please consult with the Company’s Information Systems Director.

-You should report any violation or suspected violation of this Code to the appropriate Company personnel or via the Company’s anonymous and confidential reporting procedures.
+You should report any violation or suspected violation of the Code to the appropriate Company personnel or via the Company’s anonymous and confidential reporting procedures described below.

-The Company’s efforts to ensure observance of, and adherence to, the goals and policies outlined in this Code mandate that you promptly bring to the attention of the Compliance Officer, any material transaction, relationship, act, failure to act, occurrence or practice that you believe, in good faith, is inconsistent with, in violation, or reasonably could be expected to give rise to a violation, of this Code.
-You should report any suspected violations of the Company’s financial reporting obligations or any complaints or concerns about questionable accounting or auditing practices in accordance with the procedures set forth below.
+The Company’s efforts to ensure observance of, and adherence to, the goals and policies outlined in the Code mandate that you promptly bring to the attention of the Compliance Officer, any material transaction, relationship, act, failure to act, occurrence or practice that you believe, in good faith, is inconsistent with, in violation of, or reasonably could be expected to give rise to a violation of, the Code.
+You should also report any suspected violations of the Company’s financial reporting obligations or any complaints or concerns about questionable accounting or auditing practices in accordance with the procedures set forth below.

 Here are some approaches to handling your reporting obligations:

-If you wish to report any such matters anonymously or confidentially, then you may do so as follows:
+- If you wish to report any such matters anonymously or confidentially, then you must do so in one of the following ways: